wuyuhui-zju/PerioGT/README.md

 ```
 We implement the light and GraphGPS architectures.
 The pre-training process takes approximately 50 hours on three RTX4090 GPUs, so we provide the pre-trained checkpoint, which you can download from the given link.
 Download the pretrained weights `checkpoints.zip`and put `checkpoints/pretrained/light/base.pth` in `PerioGT_common/checkpoints/pretrained/light` directory.
 ## Fine-tuning
 After run the pre-training script or download the pre-trained weights, we fine-tune the models on downstream tasks.
-First, we use `egc` dataset as an example and provide a script to prepare PolyGraphs:
+First, we use `egc` dataset as an example and provide a script to prepare PolymerGraphs:
 ```
 bash prepare_ft_dataset.sh
 ```